samimath/samimath.github.io/_pages/cv.md

    * Supported the model development for numerous microbial field trials by analyzing the ranking consistency of microbial products, and geospatial properties of the fitted results across a set of different models.

-* **Research Intern, Medical College of Wisconsin (part-time Jan 2012 - Jan 2014)**
+* **Research Intern, [Medical College of Wisconsin](https://www.mcw.edu/) (part-time Jan 2012 - Jan 2014)**

-  * Worked closely with the Human and Molecular Genetics Center to develop quantitative algorithms to select genetic markers associated with early-onset type one diabetes based on data from human clinical trials.
+  * Worked closely with researchers at the Max McGee Research Center for Juvenile Diabetes to develop quantitative algorithms to select genetic markers associated with early-onset type one diabetes based on data from human clinical trials.
   * Provided technical support for progress reports for grants, clinical programs, and academic journal articles.

 * **Research Assistant, University of Wisconsin- Milwaukee (2014)**

   * Designed, implemented, and evaluated an Expectation Maximization (EM)-based parameter estimation algorithm for correlated random field with missing observations.
   * Presented at mathematical conferences and participated at several applied math workshops.